lmc2179/lmc2179.github.io/drafts/pdp.md

 The relationship we care about doesn't seem to quite fit the assumptions of a linear model.
 And we know that we have a better model in hand according to out-of-sample error, the random forest model.
 How can we use that to answer our question?

-But under the hood a random forest includes a whole bunch of decisions trees combined in an opaque way
+The problem is that while the linear model has a single number encoding the way that a feature affects the model prediction - the coefficient for NOX - the random forest doesn't have any clear analogue.
+In a random forest, a large number of decision trees are combined and averaged, resulting in a process with a lot of moving parts.
+We could consult the [feature_importances_](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) attribute of the Random Forest, which will tell us if a feature is important, but it won't actually give us the relationship (for example, it includes no sign).

-[feature_importances_](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html) attribute of the Random Forest will tell us if a feature is important, but it won't actually give us the relationship (for example, it includes no sign)
+Let's return to our question again and see what we can do.
+Roughly, we'd like to know: "what happens to price when NOX changes but all other variables are held constant?".
+Well, we have a model, which in theory tells us what the expected price will be if we tell it a neighborhood's attributes.
+We'll try changing NOX and leaving the other variables, and asking the model what happens to the price.
+Specifically, we'll run the following algorithm:

-"What happens to price when NOX changes but all other variables are held constant"
+1. Copy the dataset, and set all the NOX to some value, not touching any of the other variables.

-1. Set all NOX to some value, leaving all other variables the same
+2. Predict the home prices for each neighborhood of the modified data set using our model.
-2. Predict
+3. Calculate the average over all the predictions.
-3. Average
+4. Repeat for all the values of NOX we'd be interested in.

-Repeat
+This simple algorithm is exactly the [partial dependence plot](https://christophm.github.io/interpretable-ml-book/pdp.html).
+Let's run it for a bunch of values over the span of NOX:

 ```python
 rf_model = RandomForestRegressor(n_estimators=100).fit(X, y)